 WEBSITES

 The websites below offer an introduction to the world of Victorian cinema, including pre-cinema and optical toys.
 It includes the few sites offering online moving image materials from the Victorian cinema period.
 Also listed separately are personal sites for Who's Who figures, and general sites on the Victorian era.
-For a far greater range of sites covering this area and filmmaking to 1914, see the Early Cinema Gateway, a comprehensive guide to online resources for this period in moving image history.

 American Memory

 Incomparable collection of early film clips from the Library of Congress, with substantial supporting information.
 Includes early Edison productions, turn-of-the-century views of New York, the origins of American animation, American variety acts, and views from the Spanish-American War.
 Available in streamed and downloadable forms, in MPEG, QuickTime and Real formats.
+In April 2009 the Library published fresh digitisations of some of the Edison titles on its new YouTube channel.

 The Bioscope